daeken/Benjen/daeken.com/entries/benjen.md

 (**Update**: This is now done and documented in the README.)

 **Update #2**: Benjen v1.1 is out with RSS support.
 **Update #3**: Benjen v1.1.1 is out with some additional magic to support proper ordering of posts within a given day.
+**Update #4**: Benjen v1.2 is out, switching to Markdown metadata for title/date, simplifying the code and making it more extensible for the future.

 If anyone has other ideas, shoot me an email and let me know: [cody.brocious@gmail.com](mailto:cody.brocious@gmail.com)